Rithigasri/command-line-arguments-to-count-word/README.md

 ### Step 4:
 Open the terminal.
 ### Step 5:
-Pass python file name which contains code along wuth the file name which contains content as arguemnts in the terminal.
+Pass python file name along with the opened file name as arguements in the terminal.
 ### Step 6:
 The terminal runs and gives the output.
 ## PROGRAM: